music-encoding/music-encoding/README.md

 # Validating MEI files against an MEI Schema

 One of the core strengths of the MEI Schema is that it allows an individual to validate an MEI file against an XML Schema to ensure the MEI file conforms to expected encodings and behaviours.
-To validate an MEI file you need XML validator software.
-XML Authoring tools, such as [oXygen](http://www.oxygenxml.com) has built-in validation tools.
+To validate an MEI file you need a XML validation engine.
+XML Authoring tools, such as [oXygen](http://www.oxygenxml.com), might have built-in validation tools.
 There are also several command-line utilities, including [xmllint](http://xmlsoft.org/xmllint.html) and [jing](http://www.thaiopensource.com/relaxng/jing.html).

 For example, you might validate an MEI file from the the ['sample-encodings'](https://github.com/music-encoding/sample-encodings/) project using xmllint: